-- (a) "base station" means the equipment and non-tower supporting structure at a fixed location that enable FCC-licensed or authorized wireless communications between user equipment and a communications network. - (b) "collocation" means the mounting or installation of transmission equipment on an eligible support structure for the purpose of transmitting and/or receiving radio frequency signals for communications purposes. - (c) "Director" means the City of Ojai Community Development Director, or designee of the Director. - (d) "equipment cabinet" means any transmission or other equipment other than an antenna housed within a protective case.
+(a) "base station" means the equipment and non-tower supporting structure at a fixed location that enable CommissionFCC-licensed or authorized wireless communications between user equipment and a communications network.

+(a)(b) "collocation" means the mounting or installation of transmission equipment on an eligible support structure for the purpose of transmitting and/or receiving radio frequency signals for communications purposes.

+(b)(c) "Director" means the City of Ojai Community Development Director, or designee of the Director.

+(c)(d) "equipment cabinet" means any transmission or other equipment other than an antenna housed within a protective case.
 An equipment cabinet may be indoors or outdoors, large or small, movable or immovable.
+Any equipment case with a heat sink or other cooling mechanism for the equipment inside qualifies as an equipment cabinet.

+(d)(e) A-"non-tower support structure" means any structure (whether built for wireless purposes or not) that supports wireless transmission equipment under a valid permit at the time the applicant submits its application.

+(e)(f)

+Comment [O4]: [Quilici] If you spell out and introduce FCC at its first appearance, here, then you can use "FCC" thereafter.
+It saves space, and also makes clear you're talking about the Federal entity, not the Ojai Planning Commission.

+Comment [O5]: [Quilici] There are several places throughout the Ordinance where "Commission" is used without identifying which Commission (FCC or Ojai PC) is meant.
+I have made suggested changes wherever "Commission" was used either to shorten to FCC or to preface with Planning, as I thought correct.
+Please review those to make sure I guessed correctly in each case.

+Comment [JWL8]: [Loebel] This is a separate definition and should therefore be separated from the previous definition.

-Any equipment case with a heat sink or other cooling mechanism for the equipment inside qualifies as an equipment cabinet. - (e) "non-tower support structure" means any structure (whether built for wireless purposes or not) that supports wireless transmission equipment under a valid permit at the time the applicant submits its application. - (f) "stealth facility" means a wireless communication facility designed and constructed to be integrated into a building or other structure, or placed on or within a building or other structure, so that no portion of any equipment cabinet, transmission equipment, or any other apparatus associated with facility's function is visible from publicly accessible areas. - (g) "transmission equipment" means any equipment that facilitates transmission for any FCC-licensed or authorized wireless communication service, including, but not limited to, radio transceivers, antennas and other relevant equipment associated with and necessary to their operation, including coaxial or fiber-optic cable, and regular and backup power supply. - (h) "wireless" means any FCC-authorized wireless communications service.
+(f)(g) "transmission equipment" means any equipment that facilitates transmission for any ~~CommissionFCC~~-licensed or authorized wireless communication service, including, but not limited to, radio transceivers, antennas and other relevant equipment associated with and necessary to their operation, including coaxial or fiber-optic cable, and regular and backup power supply.

+(g)(h) "wireless" means any ~~CommissionFCC~~-authorized wireless communications service.

-- (i) "wireless communication facility" or "wireless facility" or "facility" means any facility that transmits and/or receives electromagnetic waves, including, but not limited to commercial wireless communications antennas and other types of transmission equipment for the transmission or receipt of such signals, towers or similar structures supporting said equipment, equipment cabinets and connectors, pedestals, meters, tunnels, vaults, splice box, surface location marker, equipment, equipment buildings, parking areas and other accessory development.
-The term also means any facility or transmission equipment used to provide any FCC-authorized wireless communications service including but not limited to personal wireless services defined by the Telecommunications Act of 1996 and licensed by the FCC, including but not limited to, the types commonly known as cellular, personal communications services ("PCS"), specialized mobile radio ("SMR"), enhanced specialized mobile radio ("ESMR"), paging, ground based repeaters for satellite radio services, micro-cell antennas, distributed antenna systems ("DAS") and similar systems. - (j) "wireless tower" means any structure built for the sole or primary purpose of supporting any FCC-licensed or authorized antennas and their associated facilities.
+(h)(i) "wireless communication facility" or "wireless facility" or "facility" means any facility that transmits and/or receives electromagnetic waves, including, but not limited to commercial wireless communications antennas and other types of transmission equipment for the transmission or receipt of such signals, towers or similar structures supporting said equipment, equipment cabinets and connectors, pedestals, meters, tunnels, vaults, splice box, surface location marker, equipment, equipment buildings, parking areas, ~~security barriers, electrical lines~~, and other accessory development.
+The term also means any facility or transmission equipment used to provide any ~~CommissionFCC~~-authorized wireless communications service including but not limited to personal wireless services defined by the Telecommunications Act of 1996 and licensed by the ~~Federal Communications CommissionFCC~~, including but not limited to, the types commonly known as cellular, personal communications services ("PCS"), specialized mobile radio ("SMR"), enhanced specialized mobile radio ("ESMR"), paging, ground based repeaters for satellite radio services, micro-cell antennas, distributed antenna systems ("DAS") and similar systems.